IgniteUI/indigo-design-docfx/en/components/simple-combo.md

 <img class="responsive-img" src="../images/simple-combo_states.png" srcset="../images/simple-combo_states@2x.png 2x" />

 Every experienced designer uses constraints wisely to limit the user input and avoid invalid states, hence the availability of validation styles.
-Through the available validation styles, the Simple Combo Input is consistent with the standard [Input](input.md) and equipped for sophisticated designs that display success, warning, and error visuals.
+Through the available validation styles, the Simple Combo Input is consistent with the standard [Input](input.md) and equipped for sophisticated designs that display success, warn, and error visuals.

 | Success | Warn | Error |
 | ------- | ------- | ------- |